-Vera Rubin died last week, and for a brief moment the gaze of the Internet swung her way to notice her remarkable life and work, to say a number of things about them of which perhaps half were true, and then moved back to its usual stalking grounds.
+When Vera Rubin died in 2016, for a brief moment the gaze of the Internet swung her way to notice her remarkable life and work, to say a number of things about them of which perhaps half were true, and then moved back to its usual stalking grounds.
 That instant of online recognition left a wake of bubbling misconceptions it will be the work of a decade to pop, but perhaps here, in honor of what Rubin did and fought for, we can make a start at sifting out some of the more tantalizing fictions, to get down to the real nature of her revolutionary contributions to astronomy.

 The first half of Rubin’s career was governed by restrictions that had no right existing anywhere in twentieth century science, but particularly not in astronomy.
 By the time she entered college in the mid 1940s, astronomy had blossomed under the work of a dazzling array of women observers and researchers, including Caroline Herschel, Maria Mitchell, Henrietta Swan Leavitt, Annie Jump Cannon, and Cecilia Payne-Gaposchkin.
 Between them, they had created massive catalogues of the night sky, made astronomy a profession in America, discovered a technique to measure the size of the universe, and determined that stars are composed overwhelmingly of hydrogen, fundamental contributions that, by 1948, no astronomer could ignore.